The essential oils, frankincense and myrrh, are nearly as old as time, itself…literally.

 - The oil should come in a dark bottle, usually dark blue- or amber-colored, to prevent light from seeping in and causing the oil to go bad.

 - Choose a trusted brand and avoid big box store brands or discount retailers.
 As a general rule, if the cost seems too good to be true, it probably is.

 - Choose essential oils made from organic, wildcrafted or unsprayed plants.

-Remember, less is more.
+Remember, less is more when it comes to frankincense benefits.
 You want to use your oils within a year after purchasing, so, buying smaller amounts can avoid the potential for waste or the oils going bad.
 Since you’ll want to start with small amounts and build up, you will not need very much unless you are running a busy massage therapy practice.
 Essential oils are highly concentrated, so a little goes a long way.

 [Caution] Many natural health practitioners and herbalists advise against using certain essential oils if you are pregnant or lactating.
 Frankincense and myrrh, especially, should be used with caution if you are pregnant, as they are believed to be emmenagogues, which could stimulate the uterus and cause premature contractions.
 Speak to your primary care physician, OBGYN, or naturopath doctor before using any essential oils if you are pregnant or planning on becoming so.